rhempel/fixitinfirmware/posts/coding-standards-are-a-waste-of-time.rst

 This is exactly the kind of fluff that management likes to read after yet another difficult project delivery.
 Sometimes consultants are brought in to review the development process and they comment on the lack of a coding standard (among other things).

-If only we stuck to a coding standard our problems would go away.
+If only we had a coding standard our problems would go away.

 The thing is, a coding standard is the easiest document to write and to have meetings about.
 Everyone has an opinion about how to write pretty code, how